 This became my annual tradition every summer, sometimes even sneaking in during the winter months as a little surprise.
 My mind became infatuated with my panic attacks, and I would spend hours online searching for some kind of quick fix to solve my pain.
 I found very little which made me feel worse.

 This was until I found out that what I had was anxiety, and that there were millions of people just like me.
 I found great comfort in knowing I was not alone, and over the years I found healthy coping mechanisms in mindfulness and simply just talking to people about how I felt.
 Today, five years after that summer, I no longer feel like the kid who is afraid of everything, and I am proud of who I have become.

-But even though I was able to get through my own personal hell, I wish I never had to go through it in the first place.
+Even though I was able to get through my own personal hell, I wish I never had to go through it in the first place.
 In my five years of secondary school, the only times I had read about anxiety and depression was in SPHE (social, personal and health education), a subject that does not require any exams.
 As a result, it’s treated as a time for students to do their homework or throw small pieces of rubber at unsuspecting victims, which apparently is the funniest thing to ever grace the earth according to the mind of a teenage boy.

 All the information I had learned about anxiety and depression came from my online research, never from a classroom.
 In my last two years of secondary school, I saw a push on mental health awareness with posters put up on walls telling you that it is “ok to not feel ok,” a message that I agree with, but is simply not enough.